subscribe iconSubscribe to Notifications

 Freshwater Fishing

-• Try the weekend only fishery at the mouth of Cottonwood Creek for some bright sockeye salmon.
+• Try the weekend only fishery at the mouth of Cottonwood Creek for sockeye this weekend.
 It’s open to fishing 5 a.m.-10 p.m. on Saturdays and Sundays.

 Rainbow Trout

 • Fishing for rainbows on the Parks Highway streams is good.
-Try Willow, Montana, Kashwitna, Little Willow, and Goose creeks.
+Try Willow, Montana, Kashwitna, Little Willow and Goose creeks.
 Fish wet flies like wooly buggers, leeches, sculpins and egg sucking leeches, soon beads will be the ticket.
 Grayling fishing has been good too.
 They like gold or yellow flies and lures, stick to small sizes.
-Try bead head nymphs, Elk Hair Caddis, Mayflies, or a good old Stone Fly.
+Try bead head nymphs, Griffith Gnats, Elk Hair Caddis, Mayflies, or Stimulators.

-• Further north, tributaries of the Chulitna, such as Honolulu Creek and Byers Creek should also provide good rainbow trout fishing opportunities.
+• Further north, tributaries of the Chulitna, such as Honolulu Creek and Byers Creek should also provide good rainbow trout opportunity.

 Northern Pike